-Others require you to bid projects posted by the client, which can be discouraging once you see the amount of competition you have.
+Others require you to bid on projects posted by the client, which can be discouraging once you see the amount of competition you have.

-How to Succeed as a Freelance Writer
+Tips to Succeed as a Freelance Writer

 You can get paid to write from anywhere you are in the world.

 Imagine spending a few months in Bali, working as a freelance writer in the daytime, and enjoying the beach once the sun goes down.

 However, to succeed in this field, you need to know what you want to write, how much writing you can do, and if you consider writing as a career or just a side gig.

 Here are some more tips to succeed as a freelance writer.